awsdocs/aws-iot-docs/developerguide/provision-template.md

 + A device certificate created with a CA certificate registered with AWS IoT\.
 If you have more than one CA certificate registered with the same subject field, you must also pass in the CA certificate used to sign the device certificate\.

 **Note**
 When you declare a certificate in a template, use only one of these methods\.
 For example, if you use a CSR, you cannot also specify a certificate ID or a device certificate\.
-For more information, see [X\.509 client certificates](x509-client-certs.md)\.
+For more information, see [AWS IoT and Certificates](https://docs.aws.amazon.com/iot/latest/developerguide/x509-certs.html)\.

-For more information, see [X\.509 Certificate overview](authentication.md#x509-certificate-overview)\.
+For more information, see [X\.509 Certificate Overview](authentication.md#x509-certificate-overview)\.

 Certificate resources are declared using the following properties:
 + `CertificateSigningRequest`: String\.